AndrewGibbs/PathFinder/docs/joss_paper/paper.md

 \end{equation}
 when $S$ is a Bessel function [@DLMF, sec.
 10.2], a Spherical Bessel function [@DLMF, sec.
 10.47], or the Fourier oscillator $S(\omega x) = \mathrm{e}^{\mathrm{i}\omega x}$.
 The latter is clearly equivalent to \eqref{eq:I} when $g$ is a monomial, thus `OscillatoryIntegralsODE.jl` excludes the general case of PathFinder, where the high frequency oscillator has a polynomial phase function.

-In summary, we believe that `PathFinder` is the only existing software package that can be applied in general to \eqref{eq:I}, without user expertise.
+In summary, we believe that `PathFinder` is the only existing software package that can be applied in general to \eqref{eq:I}, without prior user expertise in the underlying mathematics.

 # Acknowledgments